EducationalTestingService/VAMP/README.md

 A talk about VAMP will be given at [PyGotham 2016](https://2016.pygotham.org/)

 Currently, we are working on the integration of the various components of VAMP.
-Until then,
+Until then, only BVH features can be generated.

 Biovision Hierarchical (BVH) Format
 ---------